 There are a few reasons why the Hôtel Plaza Athénée is one of the most famous hotels in Paris.
-For starters, there’s that view.
-The hotel’s Eiffel Tower suites are some of the most coveted hotel rooms in the City of Lights.
+For starters, there’s that view – the hotel’s Eiffel Tower suites are some of the most coveted hotel rooms in the City of Lights.
 They offer an unobscured glimpse of the tower, perfectly positioned in a rectangular window that serves as a frame.
 Then, there’s its role in two critical French industries: fashion and food.
-It was here that Christian Dior showcased his very first dress collection in 1947, and the hotel’s five restaurants see legendary chef Alain Ducasse at their helm.
+Inspired by the hotel, Christian Dior established his fashion house next door in 1946, and the hotel’s five restaurants see legendary chef Alain Ducasse at their helm.

-Le Bristol Paris is often lauded as one of the best hotels in the city, which has, in turn, made it one of the most famous.
-Its accolades are many, including innumerable awards (like the number one hotel from TripAdvisor and the prestigious ‘Palace’ designation from the French tourism board) and its three-Michelin-star restaurant, Epicure.
-The hotel was used for the Woody Allen film Midnight in Paris and is also known for its adorable mascot, Fa-Raon, a Burmese cat who greets guests at the door.
+Le Bristol Paris is often lauded as one of the best hotels in the city, making it one of the most famous, too.
+Its accolades are many, complete with a three-Michelin-star restaurant, Epicure, and the prestigious “Palace” designation by the French Ministry of Tourism.
+The hotel was used for the 2011 film Midnight in Paris and is also known for its adorable mascot, Fa-Raon, a Burmese cat who will greet you at the door.

-Seated in Saint-Germain-des-Prés – one of the city’s chicest neighbourhoods – Hôtel Lutetia is an Art Nouveau dream.
-You can’t miss its striking exterior, with an almost Gaudi-esque undertone yet awash with classic Parisian white stone.
-Hôtel Lutetia was built in 1910 by the owners of the famous Parisian department store, Le Bon Marché.
-While it has hosted a bevy of household names like Ernest Hemingway, Pablo Picasso and James Joyce, perhaps its most remarkable moment came in 1944 when Charles de Gaulle ordered the hotel to take in victims of the Nazi regime after the liberation of France.
+In Saint-Germain-des-Prés – one of the city’s chicest neighbourhoods – Hôtel Lutetia is an art nouveau dream with hints of art deco.
+You can’t miss its striking exterior, with an almost Gaudí-esque undertone yet awash with classic Parisian white stone.
+The owners of Le Bon Marché, the famous Parisian department store, built the hotel in 1910.
+While it has hosted many household names over the years, such as Ernest Hemingway, Pablo Picasso and James Joyce, perhaps its most remarkable moment came in 1944 when Charles de Gaulle ordered the hotel to take in victims of the Nazi regime after the liberation of France.

-One of the oldest hotels on the list, Le Meurice first opened its doors in 1815 on rue Saint-Honoré before relocating to rue de Rivoli where it sits today.
-Pablo Picasso had the reception for his wedding to Olga Khokhlova here, and Salvador Dalí would take up residency at Le Meurice for one month of the year for almost 30 years.
+One of the oldest hotels on this list, Le Meurice first opened its doors in 1815 on rue Saint-Honoré before relocating in 1835 to rue de Rivoli, where it sits today.
+Here, Pablo Picasso and Olga Khokhlova had their wedding lunch, and Salvador Dalí took up residency for one month each year for almost 30 years.
 Le Meurice’s most chilling moment arrived when it heard a phone call between Adolf Hitler and a German soldier headquartered at the hotel during the Nazi occupation.
-Hitler was said to have uttered the chilling words: “Is Paris burning?”
+Hitler was said to have uttered the chilling words, “Is Paris burning?”

 Overlooking the Place de la Concorde – a site that’s had a front-row seat to many memorable moments – Hôtel de Crillon has seen its fair share.
-It’s held its position here since 1758, living through the French Revolution, two French kings and the Napoleonic Empire.
+The building dates back to 1758, living through the French Revolution, two French kings and the Napoleonic Empire.
 It was first conceived as the official accommodation for global ambassadors and was the venue where the United States signed its first treaties with France.
-Today, Hôtel de Crillon is listed as a National Historic Monument of France by the French Ministry of Culture and, like Le Bristol, bears the exclusive ‘Palace’ designation by the French Tourism Board.
+Today, Hôtel de Crillon is listed as a historic monument by the French Ministry of Culture, and like Le Bristol, it bears the exclusive “Palace” designation by the French Ministry of Tourism.